Long service leave policy template

 Payment on termination

-What is payable when employment ends.
+What is payable when employment ends in different circumstances.

 Record keeping